 This one is easy to mess up, since many of us shop online and even most beauty stores have, let’s just say, magical lighting.
 When we have the wrong shade of concealer or foundation on, it can give us a clown-like appearance.
 This tends to make our makeup look heavier than we’d like, and can even make us look older.

-Still curious on the best ways to flatter your skin tone?
-Find a nail color suited to your complexion, or a blush that compliments your skin.
+Still curious about the best ways to flatter your skin tone?
+Find a nail color suited to your complexion, or a blush that complements your skin.
 Find all these and more in the makeup section of our blog!

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.